 I’m Liz Anjos, a distance runner and musician from Portland, Oregon.
 I’m a classical pianist and toured around the world for five years playing keys and singing with the indie pop act RAC.
-I was featured on the cover of Competitor Magazine with a story highlighting how I trained for marathons by day and toured with a band by night.
-In 2017, my friend Shasta Zielke and I formed Rose City Track Club and put on the inaugural Rose City Mile, now an annual event in Portland.
+I was featured on the cover of Competitor Magazine with a story highlighting how I trained for marathons by day and toured with my band by night.
+In 2017, I helped form Rose City Track Club and put on the inaugural Rose City Mile, now an annual event in Portland.
 I’m an eleven-time Boston Marathon qualifier, have raced just about everything from 800m to 100K.
 In the summer of 2020, I became the second fastest woman in history to complete the 2,193 mile Appalachian Trail, and set a fastest known time for women in the northbound direction.
 I love serving as an inspiration to anyone with amateur athletic pursuits.

 Growing up in southeastern Pennsylvania, I got my start running by joining my high school cross country team with encouragement from my dad.
 I didn’t display any kind of special talent, but found that consistency and hard work could go a long way.
-I began running more competitively when I joined the cross country and track teams my senior year at Greenville College in Illinois, after running solo my first three years as an undergrad.
+I began running more competitively when I joined the cross country and track teams my senior year at Greenville College in Illinois, after running on my own my first three years as an undergrad.
 After graduating, I moved to Portland with my husband André, toured around the world playing music while continuing to train, formed a track club with structured training for runners of all levels, helped build a cross country and distance track program at Mountainside High School, chipped away at the marathon distance resulting in a personal best of 2:51:34 in 2020, and I’m now preparing to thru-hike the entire 2,193 mile Appalachian Trail in the summer of 2020, setting a women’s northbound fastest known time of 51 days, 16 hours, and 30 minutes and becoming the second fastest woman in history to complete the trail.